IsaiahDal/isaiahdal.github.io/datacenter.md

   * **Console** tab to view JavaScript errors
   * **Network** tab to verify CSV files are loading correctly

-Common issues include:
-* Incorrect CSV filenames or paths
-* Mismatched `startRow` / `endRow` strings
-* Improper indentation in the CSV hierarchy

 ---

 ### 5. Upload changes

-Once you are satisfied with your edits:
+Once you are satisfied with your edits, upload any updated files to this repository.

-1. Commit your changes (if using Git), or
-2. Upload the modified files directly through the GitHub web interface.